Try This: Is It a Fad Diet?

 - Requires you to only eat certain foods (like the grapefruit diet, or the cabbage soup diet)

 - Requires special foods, pills, or supplements for weight loss to occur.
-Remember, just because products are sold in stores doesn't mean they are always safe for you to use.
+Remember, just because products are sold in stores doesn't mean they are safe for you to use.

 - Offers quick weight loss but no long-term plan to keep the weight off after you've lost it